Solver Configuration

 Configuring Gurobi

-Our gurobi license is limited to 5 users in parallel.
+Our gurobi license is limited to 15 users in parallel.
 If a project is running multiple solves in parallel, we can run out of available licenses.
-As OET expands, license contention will become an increasing problem.
+As OET expands, license contention will become an increasing problem, some coordination is happening on discord and Google Calendar.

 Standard Approach

-Rename and copy the gurobi.lic file in your /home folder.
+Rename and copy the gurobi.lic file in your /home/<you> folder.
 Get solving...

-To mitigate license contention, linopy releases from v0.5.6 now support passing in solver license details as environment variables.
-In practice, these can be included as part of your PyPSA configuration file by editing the config/config.yaml file (which is not tracked in version control) to include:
+We used to include the license key as part of the PyPSA configuration file by editing the config/config.yaml file (which is not tracked in version control)

 solving: